zilaeric/asyrp-extension/blogpost.md

 In this blog post, we will discuss, reproduce and extend on the findings of the ICLR2023 paper titled "Diffusion Models Already Have a Semantic Latent Space".
 The paper introduces an algorithm called asymmetric reverse process (Asyrp) to uncover a semantic latent space in the bottleneck of frozen diffusion models.
 The authors showcase the effectiveness of Asyrp in the domain of image editing.

 **Goal of this blog post:** The purpose of this blog post is threefold:
-1. Help other researchers understand the algorithm (Asyrp);
+1. Help other researchers understand the algorithm (Asyrp).
-2. Verify the authors' claims by reproducing the results;
+2. Verify the authors' claims by reproducing the results.
 3. Extend on the discussion points of the paper.

 ## Image Editing Using Diffusion Models